miroblog/upbit_webdriver/Readme.md

 Automates upbit exchange platform using selenium webdriver
 The code was written before the official rest-api for upbit exchange was released.
-The official API is released 2018.
-06 https://docs.upbit.com/blog/
+The official API was released at https://docs.upbit.com/blog/ (2018.
+06)

 It is for educational purposes only.
 This code may come in handy where official rest-api is not available.